 MESA Phasor is Robust Across Most Futures Contracts

-To demonstrate the robustness and diversity of MESA Phasor, I show the hypothetical performance on the Soybeans Futures contract over the five year period from 2010 to 2014 below.
-The "gain-to-pain" ratio is 6.6.
+To demonstrate the robustness and diversity of MESA Phasor, I show the hypothetical performance on the Soybeans Futures contract over the eleven year period from 2007 to 2017 below.
+The "gain-to-pain" ratio is 3.3.